qiankunli/qiankunli.github.io/_posts/Technology/Container/2019-03-06-container_cgroup.md

 51 10000 100000
 ```

+cpu limits 会被带宽控制组设置为 cpu.cfs_period_us 和 cpu.cfs_quota_us 属性的值。

 ### Qos

 [Kubernetes Resources Management – QoS, Quota, and LimitRange](https://www.cncf.io/blog/2020/06/10/kubernetes-resources-management-qos-quota-and-limitrangeb/)A node can be overcommitted when it has pod scheduled that make no request, or when the sum of limits across all pods on that node exceeds the available machine capacity.
 In an **overcommitted environment**, the pods on the node may attempt to use more compute resources than the ones available at any given point in time.When this occurs, the node must give priority to one container over another.
 Containers that have the lowest priority are terminated/throttle first.
 The entity used to make this decision is referred as the Quality of Service (QoS) Class.

+request 和 limit

+1. if you set a limit but don’t set a request kubernetes will default the request to the limit（Kubernetes 会将 CPU 的 requests 设置为 与 limits 的值一样）.
+This can be fine if you have very good knowledge of how much cpu time your workload requires.
+2. How about setting a request with no limit?
+In this case kubernetes is able to accurately schedule your pod, and the kernel will make sure it gets at least the number of shares asked for, but your process will not be prevented from using more than the amount of cpu requested, which will be stolen from other process’s cpu shares when available.
+3. Setting neither a request nor a limit is the worst case scenario: the scheduler has no idea what the container needs, and the process’s use of cpu shares is unbounded, which may affect the node adversely.

 ## 内存